Ohtani homers, but Meyers hits first 2 as Astros rip Angels

 After Ohtani’s first-inning homer gave the Angels a 1-0 lead, David Fletcher singled, stole second base and scored on Jared Walsh’s single as Los Angeles led 2-0 after its first three batters.

+“He’s getting his stroke back,” Angels manager Joe Maddon said of Ohtani, who hit just his second home run in 14 games this month.
+“He just looks right.
+The ball is going to left field again on a line, he’s covering the whole plate and the direction in his swing looks better.”

 Garcia (9-6) settled down from there to boost his AL Rookie of the Year credentials, giving up two runs on six hits with three walks and five strikeouts.
-It was the third time in his last five starts he has permitted two runs or less.
+It was the third time in his last five starts he permitted two runs or less.

+“He started off a little shaky and his pitch count got up to where we considered taking him out, but that’s his game,” Baker said.
+“That’s how you kind of build a pitcher.
+You have to stick with him, especially with the offense we have.”

 The Astros pushed in front with three runs in the third inning.
 Meyers hit his one-out homer on a line to right-center field.
 Jose Altuve doubled and Michael Brantley singled to put two aboard before Altuve scored on Carlos Correa’s sacrifice fly to tie it 2-all.